doyensec/PoiEx/README.md

 mongosh -u "$ADMIN_USERNAME" -p "$ADMIN_PASSWORD" --authenticationDatabase "admin" <<< "var x = rs.conf(); x.members[0].host = \"$FQDN:27017\"; rs.reconfig(x);"
 ```

 After deployment create additional user(s) for the extension collaborators.
+Each user should have read/write access to one common database.
+Each collaborator should enter the same MongoDB URI, and database name in the extension settings.

 ## Extension Settings